DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 - [EditingState](../reference/editing-state.md) - controls the editing state
 - [TableEditRow](../reference/table-edit-row.md) - renders a row being edited
 - [TableEditColumn](../reference/table-edit-column.md) - renders a command column (a column containing controls used for row editing/creating/deleting and committing/canceling changes)
+- [TableInlineCellEditing](../reference/table-inline-cell-editing.md) - renders a command column (a column containing controls used for row editing/creating/deleting and committing/canceling changes)

 Note that the [plugin order](./plugin-overview.md#plugin-order) is important.